1961–62 S.L. Benfica season

 António Simões.
 The season did not start in the best of ways, with the team losing the Intercontinental Cup and suffering a blip in performance that saw him trail leaders by five points before December.
 However, the performance in Europe remained unchanged and Benfica progressed to the quarter-finals after beating Austria Wien.
 The domestic performance remained disappointing in January and February, while in Europe, Benfica lost 3–1 to Nürnberg.
 A strong second leg put them in the semi-finals, where they met Tottenham Hotspur.
-A 3–1 win in Lisbon was followed by a 2–1 loss in London, meaning had qualified for their second consecutive European Cup Final.
+A 3–1 win in Lisbon was followed by a 2–1 loss in London, meaning had qualified for their second consecutive European Cup final.
 They would face Real Madrid on 2 May 1962.
 In an entertaining game, Benfica trailed twice, but managed to overcame Madrid in the second half for 5–3 win, retaining the European Cup.
 They concluded the season with their 11th Taça de Portugal win.

 Season summary

 After a highly successful season, where Benfica won their first European Cup and added the league title, Béla Guttmann remained for a third year, with an increased salary.
 The club released several players but only signed one; instead they promoted António Simões from the youth team.
 The pre-season began on 25 August and their first game was on the 28th.
 They met Atlético CP and Sporting CP in Taça Angola: two short matches in the same day in festival to celebrate Angola.
 They faced the same teams in the Taça de Honra, finishing runners-up to Sporting.
 Official competition began on 4 September with the first leg of the Intercontinental Cup with Peñarol.
 A one-nil win in Lisbon followed a 5–0 loss in Montevideo.
 In the replay, Penãrol won 2–1 and took the Intercontinental Cup.

 Domestically, Benfica started their title defence with two wins, but four winless matches, which included a loss in Coimbra, caused Benfica to fell to sixth place, three points shy of leaders Sporting.
 However, in the European Cup, Benfica had no problem beating Austria Wien in the first round.
 In December, the gap to Sporting increased to five points after a 2–1 defeat in the Clássico.
 The same month, Eusébio had the first of several left knee operations.
-In the opening month of 1962, Benfica drew to Sporting in the Derby de Lisboa; a result that best served Sporting's interest, who kept a four-point lead.
+In the opening month of 1962, Benfica drew to Sporting in the Lisbon derby; a result that best served Sporting's interest, who kept a four-point lead.
 In February, Eusébio returned to action on the 12th, while his teammates were defeated in the snow of Nuremberg, on the first leg of the quarter-finals.
 Nürnberg won 3–1 with the help of Costa Pereira, who had a poor performance.
 Before the second leg of the European tie, Benfica lost to Sporting da Covilhã, complicating their hopes of renewing the league title.
 They recovered from their domestic disarray and thrashed Nürnberg by 6–0, qualifying for the semi-finals.